The Bulk metadata manager app helps DAM admins quickly update asset metadata in Frontify by uploading a CSV file

 Formatting dates (Expires At and DATE fields)

 Spreadsheet apps may reformat dates, causing API validation to fail.
-If you encounter errors, try formatting your date column with this custom format (00:00 is GMT):
+If you encounter errors, format your date column with one of these formats:

 The app attempts to parse many common date formats, but not all variations are supported.